epfl-ada/ada-2023-project-thepiratesofthestreet/readme (final version).md

 Step 6: With the LDA, we obtain groups of words representing themes for each decade.
 Labelling the different themes can be done manually.
 We can also measure distances between themes by applying a pretrained Top2Vec model.

-Step 7 : We analyze the sentiments of movies over time and compare the results by genres or themes.
+Step 7 : We analyze the sentiments of movies over time and compare the results by themes.

 Step 8 : Completing the storyline and creating the website